X-Men (film): Development

-After the disastrous reception of Batman & Robin (1997), the release of Blade (1998) convinced some film studios that a Marvel character "could carry on" a movie.
-Fox, who had set the budget at $75 million, rejected the treatment, which they estimated would have cost $5 million more.
-Beast, Nightcrawler, Pyro, and the Danger Room had to be deleted before the studio greenlighted X-Men.
-Fox head Bill Mechanic argued that this would enhance the story, and Singer concurred that removing the Danger Room allowed him to focus on other scenes he preferred.
+Although Batman & Robin (1997) had a disastrous reception, the release of Blade (1998) convinced some studios that a Marvel character could carry a film.
+Fox, which had set the budget at $75 million, rejected the treatment, estimating it would cost $5 million more.
+Beast, Nightcrawler, Pyro, and the Danger Room had to be deleted before the studio would greenlight X-Men.
+(Note: Attributed to multiple references:) Fox head Bill Mechanic argued that the cuts would enhance the story, and Singer agreed that removing the Danger Room allowed him to focus on other scenes he preferred.
 Elements of Beast, particularly his medical expertise, were transferred to Jean Grey.

-In mid-1998, Singer and DeSanto brought Christopher McQuarrie from The Usual Suspects and together they did another rewrite.
-McQuarrie was initially slated to work on the script for only three weeks but had not yet delivered his draft by October 1998.
-Joss Whedon was brought in during production to rewrite the last act.
-Whedon was highly critical of the script and instead performed a "major overhaul".
+In mid-1998, Singer and DeSanto did another rewrite with Christopher McQuarrie of The Usual Suspects.
+McQuarrie was initially slated to work on the script for only three weeks, but had not delivered his draft by October.
+Joss Whedon was brought in to rewrite the last act.
+He was highly critical of the script and instead performed a "major overhaul".
 Whedon's draft featured the Danger Room and concluded with Jean Grey dressed as the Phoenix.
 According to Entertainment Weekly, this screenplay was rejected because of its "quick-witted pop culture-referencing tone", and the finished film contained only two dialogue exchanges that Whedon had contributed.
-Whedon also claimed to have been invited to the table read, completely unaware that his script had been thrown out.

-Actor and producer David Hayter, who at the time was working as Singer's assistant, was brought in for rewrites due to his extensive knowledge of the original comics.
-Hayter took great pride in retaining much of the core elements from the source material, such as Wolverine's Canadian background, as the studio wanted to make him American.
-He received solo screenplay credit from the Writers Guild of America, while Singer and DeSanto were given story credit.
-The WGA offered McQuarrie a credit, but he voluntarily took his name off when the final version was more in line with Hayter's script than his.
-In July 2020, The Hollywood Reporter revealed that McQuarrie and Solomon both removed their names from the film due to the studio's "tortuous process".
-Solomon would later express regret towards removing his name.
-Hayter claims that 55 percent of his script ended up in the finished film, while other insiders claim that the majority of what is onscreen was written by McQuarrie and Solomon with only small contributions from Hayter.
+Actor and producer David Hayter, who was working as Singer's assistant, was brought in for rewrites due to his extensive knowledge of the original comics.
+Hayter retained many core elements from the source material; the studio had wanted to make Wolverine American, but Hayter retained his Canadian background.
+Hayter received solo screenplay credit from the Writers Guild of America, while Singer and DeSanto were given story credit.
+Hayter claims that 55 percent of his script ended up in the finished film, while other insiders claim that the majority of what is onscreen was written by McQuarrie and Solomon, with only small contributions from Hayter.